What’s the meaning of walking in the flesh as opposed to walking in the Spirit?

 The Spirit-filled life looks like this: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control (Galatians 5:22-23).
 Instead of sexual immorality, there is self-sacrificing love.
-Instead of idolatry, God is worshipped as the one true God.
+Instead of idolatry, God is worshiped as the one true God.
 Instead of enmity, strife and jealousy, there is peace, patience and kindness.
 Instead of sensuality and impurity, there is faithfulness and goodness.
 Instead of fits of anger, there is self-control.
 There is joy instead of dissension and drunkenness.

 God’s act of deliverance

 Colossians 1: 13 says: “He [God] has delivered us from the domain of darkness and transferred us to the kingdom of his beloved Son.”
 The contrast could not be bigger.
 And notice how this transference took place: not through any redeeming act on the human side, but through God’s act of deliverance.
 This is the big difference between being religious and trying to live a right life, and being a follower of Christ.
-Being religious is done in one’s own strength; a follower of Christ is delivered not by his own doing but by God, he is transferred into the Kingdom of light by God, he is indwelled by the Spirit of God and changed into the likeness of the Son of God (Romans 8: 29).
+Being religious is done in one’s own strength; a follower of Christ is delivered not by his own doing but by God.
+He is transferred into the Kingdom of light by God, he is indwelled by the Spirit of God and changed into the likeness of the Son of God (Romans 8: 29).
 It is all God’s doing and it is all focused on God, not on us!

 Of course this change of heart takes place gradually.
 On this earth we will never reach being perfect.
 The Christian life is like a small tree.
 When it is watered and taken care of by spending time in the Word, meeting with other believers, and so forth, it can grow bigger and bear more and more fruit.
 Jesus commands us to remain in Him, to acknowledge Him as the vine and ourselves as the branches.
 Followers of Jesus do have a responsibility here: to give the Spirit as much room as possible.
-Because it is possible to grieve Him, to deny Him room in your heart (Ephesians 4:30).
+For it is possible to grieve Him, to deny Him room in your heart (Ephesians 4:30).
 He does not force Himself on you as the devil is in the habit of doing (1 Peter 5: 8).
-Open the door of your heart wide open to Him and watch Him at work in your life.
+Open the door of your heart wide open to Him and watch Him at work in your life.100% Free Bible Course